[Better Sex Products Review] For Play Couples’ Chocolate

 Washing Your Toys is Not Enough

-I feel like I bang on about this all the time, and especially in my sex toy workshops: washing a sex toy and sterilising it are not the same thing.
+I feel like I bang on about this all the time, and especially in my sex toy workshops.
+Washing a sex toy and sterilising it are not the same thing.
 Remember that HPV study I linked above?
 Those TPE toys had been washed!
 On silicone toys, HPV was present immediately after cleaning in 44% of cases.
 It was not present after 24 hours.
 This disparity may be due to the fact that TPE is porous and silicone is not.

 Washing your toys after each use is a great thing to do, and I encourage it.
 This applies even if you’re the only person using them.
 Unclean toys can cause all kinds of problems for your body.
-However, washing your toy may not be enough to prevent STI transmission if you are sharing it.
+However, washing your toy may not be enough to prevent STI/STD transmission if you are sharing it.

 The only way to be sure that a non-porous toy is STI-free is to sterilise it.
 This might include boiling, using a 10% bleach solution, or using a sterile medical wipe.
-I wrote an in-depth guide to cleaning and sterilising sex toys for Godemiche.
-Read it here.

 None of this is to say you shouldn’t share toys at all.
 If you know what you’re doing and take a few basic precautions, it’s actually one of the lower-risk forms of partnered sex.
 It’s also hot as fuck, obviously.